PHILOSOPHY.

 Treat these carefully.
 Don’t wrinkle them or toss them around.

-Keep them face down on the table.”
+Keep them face down on the table until I give you all the instructions.”

 ___2. Pass out the prints face down.